 - Freshly ground black pepper, to taste Add to list

-- Splash of extra-virgin organic olive oil Add to list
+- Splash of extra virgin olive oil (optional) Add to list

-Cut next four vegetables into 1/4-inch slices and place in a bowl.
+Cut zucchini, crookneck squash, bell pepper and eggplant into 1/4-inch slices and place in a bowl.
 Add sliced garlic.
-If using dried herbs, sprinkle them over the vegetables.
+If using dried herbs, sprinkle over the vegetables.
 If using fresh herbs, omit this step.
-Sprinkle with kosher salt and chili flakes, if using.
+Sprinkle with salt and red pepper flakes.

-Sauté the onions in 1 tablespoon of the oil over medium-high heat.
-Cook until golden brown.
-Remove from pan and set aside.
-Add remaining oil to pan, discarding any browned onion bits.
-Heat to medium-high and add zucchini, squash, red pepper and eggplant to pan.
-Follow with garlic.
-Cook until veggies are limp and starting to caramelize, about 12 minutes.
+Sauté onions in 1 tablespoon oil over medium-high heat.
+Cook until golden brown, about 7 minutes.
+Remove from the pan.
+Add remaining oil to the pan, discarding any browned onion bits.
+Heat to medium-high and add remaining sliced vegetables to the pan.
+Cook until vegetables are limp and starting to caramelize, about 12 minutes.

 Add tomatoes and onions and stir well.
 Add fresh herbs, if using.
 Cook until liquid from tomatoes reduces and thickens, about 5 minutes.
-Add vinegar and pepper; stir to combine.
+Add vinegar and black pepper; stir to combine.
 Taste and adjust seasonings if necessary.
-Season with olive oil, if desired.
+Drizzle with olive oil, if desired.

 Recipe by, PCC Cooks instructor